ajsimas/recipes/_posts/2023-04-24-HawaiianTeriyakiSauce.md

 - 0.5 cups teriyaki sauce
 - 0.5 cups brown sugar, packed
-- 0.25 cups pineapple juice
+- 1 tbsp corn starch
+- Splash of water

 ## Steps

-1. Combine ingredients in saucepan.
+1. Bring **teriyaki sauce** and **brown sugar** to a boil in a sauce pan, stirring occasionally
+2. Mix **corn starch** and **water** together to form a slurry.
-2. Boil, stirring occasionally, until desired consistency is reached.
+3. Slowly add the slurry to the sauce pan until desired consistency is reached.